VOLUNTEER, LEARN, AND MAKE A DIFFERENCE AT CYCLE TRANSITIONS

 Your role at CT: Mechanic

-Your favourite ride: Every ride is a great ride.
+Your favourite ride: Every ride is super, especially with friends.

 How did you get interested in cycling?
 I’ve always been interested in cycling.
 My bike was my “wheels” growing up; it meant freedom!
 I learned how to tear down my bike each year, paint it a new colour and get it in good working order.
 Now, in addition to the pleasure of cycling, I’m convinced it’s necessary for us to get out of our carbon-emitting vehicles and onto the clean one!